Ahmedabdelaziz77/ITI-final-project/README.md

 - **Admin Dashboard**:
   - **Product Management**: Admins can add, delete, update, and view products using custom hooks tailored for each operation.
   - **User Management**: Admins have the ability to manage user accounts, including deletion of users.
+## YOU CAN WATCH THE PROJECT FROM HERE
 ## Technologies Used

 - **React**: For building the user interface.